KyleS01/KyleS01.github.io/kavar.md

 &nbsp;

 As it stands, Kavar is new.
-Not baby new, but new.
+Pretty much baby new.
 Which is why I invite you, random stranger over the internet, to come with me on a grand adventure on which I develop Kavar one feature at a time.
 There will be times be a week will bring chest loads of features ready to release, and other weeks where I’ll fix a simple bug haunting me only to find out I’ve put a while loop in the update function again (damn those while loops).
 No matter the weather, I hope you enjoy the weekly dev-logs I intend to do and with any luck you will somehow enjoy what I have to offer.

 &nbsp;